-The time to buy for the holiday season is quickly winding down.
-If you’ve waited until the last minute to shop for the travel fanatic in your life, don’t despair when you’ve passed the deadline to ship a gift or don’t want to pay more to ship it than the gift itself .
+The time to buy for the holiday season is quickly winding down as we’re only a week away from Christmas.
+If you’ve waited until the last minute to shop for the travel fanatic in your life, don’t despair, as you still have some time.

 The fact of the matter is that most travelers tend to live minimally anyway, and while gifts to help them travel better or to encourage their wanderlust are always appreciated, not everyone needs more “stuff.”